lukehaas/Scrollify/README.md

 `after`
 A callback that is called after a new section is scrolled to.
 Arguments include the index of the section and an array of all section elements.

+`afterResize`
+A callback that is called after the window is resized.

 ## Methods

+`$.scrollify.move("#name");`

 The move method can be used to scroll to a particular section.
+It can be parsed the index of the section, or the name of the section preceded by a hash.

+`$.scrollify.instantMove("#name");`

-This can take the index of the section, or the name of the section preceded by a hash.
+The instantMove method can be used to scroll to a particular section without animation.
+It can be parsed the index of the section, or the name of the section preceded by a hash.

-`$.scrollify("move","#name");`
+`$.scrollify.next()`

+The next method can be used to scroll to a panel that immediately follows the current panel.

+`$.scrollify.previous()`

+The next method can be used to scroll to a panel that immediately precedes the current panel.

+`$.scrollify.instantNext()`

+The next method can be used to scroll to a panel that immediately follows the current panel, without animation.

+`$.scrollify.instantPrevious()`

+The next method can be used to scroll to a panel that immediately precedes the current panel.

+`$.scrollify.destroy()`

+The destroy methods removes all Scrollify events and removes set heights from the panels.

 ## Browser Support